 Now that you have mapped all process steps and responsibilities, the team can quickly get to work.
 Let’s arrange that in task lists:

-Needless to say, project management tools are indispensable in your line of work.
+Needless to say, project management software are indispensable in your line of work.

 First, you need a time tracking tool so that your employees log all those hours worked.
 This is crucial for monitoring project progress and keeping an eye on profitability.
 Employees can use the native stopwatch, desktop widget, PaymoPlus for automatic time tracking, or the mobile app if that suits them.
 There’s even an option for the Pomodoro method.